Bank of Ireland Benchmark Reform Hub

 - Could this impact me?

-Benchmark rates are most common in banking products used by business or large corporate customers, for example, for some business loans the overall interest rate applicable to the loan would be determined by using a Benchmark rate plus the Bank’s lending margin.
-Commonly used benchmarks in Bank of Ireland are EURIBOR, LIBOR and USD LIBOR rates.
-As you can see many currencies will be impacted in some way.
+Benchmark rates are most common in banking products used by business or large corporate customers, for example, for some business loans the overall interest rate applicable to the loan would be determined by using a benchmark rate plus the Bank’s lending margin.
+Commonly used impacted benchmarks in Bank of Ireland are LIBOR and USD LIBOR rates.

 - Why can we not just move customers to these new Risk Free Rates now?